San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- San Diego State and its opponents have gone over the current 50-point total in four of 12 games (33.3%) this season.
+- San Diego State and its opponents have combined to put up more than 50 points in four of 12 games this season.

 - Utah State's games have gone over 50 points in eight of 12 chances this season.

-- The combined points per game average of the two teams, 59.9, is 9.9 points above Saturday's over/under.
+- The combined points per game average of the two teams, 59.9, is 9.9 points greater than Saturday's over/under.

-- The 43.6 combined points per game that these two squads have allowed this season are 6.4 fewer than the 50 total in this contest.
+- This contest's total is 6.4 points greater than the 43.6 these two squads combine to surrender per game this season.

 - Aztecs games have an average total of 43.7 points this season, 6.3 fewer than Saturday's over/under.